Wang Xiyu: 2019: Major and WTA Premier debuts

-2020-22: First WTA Tour semifinal & major win, top 50
+2020-22: First WTA Tour semifinal & major match win, top 50

 Wang at the 2022 Transylvania Open.

 Wang started the year with a win over Sorana Cîrstea at the Shenzhen Open, but then lost to third seed Elise Mertens.
 However, she failed to reach the main draw of the Australian Open, Wang reached quarterfinals of the Hua Hin Championships, where she defeated world No. 15, Petra Martić.
 She followed this up with a semifinal at the Mexican Open; after three wins, she lost to Heather Watson.

-At the 2022 Australian Open, she recorded her first major match win, as a wildcard against qualifier Viktória Kužmová.
+At the Australian Open, she recorded her first major match win as a wildcard entrance against qualifier Viktória Kužmová, before losing to fourth seed Barbora Krejčíková in the second round.

-She reached a new career-high singles ranking of world No. 103, on 9 May 2022, and made her top 100 debut a month later on 13 June 2022, after reaching her first WTA Challenger final at the Open Internacional de Valencia.
+She reached a new career-high singles ranking of 103, on 9 May 2022, and made her top 100 debut a month later on 13 June 2022, after reaching her first WTA 125 final at the Open Internacional de Valencia.

 She made her debut at Wimbledon where she lost in the first round to another debutante at this major, Jule Niemeier.

-At the Budapest Grand Prix, she defeated top seed Barbora Krejčíková in the first round and overcame Ana Bogdan in the longest straight-sets match of the year, in 2 hours and 45 minutes in the second round to move to the quarterfinals.
-As a result, she recorded a new career-high of No. 93, on 18 July 2022.
+At the Budapest Grand Prix, she defeated top seed Barbora Krejčíková in the first round and overcame Ana Bogdan in the longest straight-sets match of the year, in two hours and 45 minutes in the second round to move to the quarterfinals, where she was eliminated by Aleksandra Krunić.

-In August, Wang defeated third seeded Maria Sakkari to reach the third round of the US Open before losing to Alison Riske-Amritraj, in three sets.
+In August, Wang defeated third seed Maria Sakkari to reach the third round of the US Open, before losing to Alison Riske-Amritraj, in three sets.

 She ended the year ranked in the top 50 on 7 November 2022.

 2023: WTA 1000 fourth round, maiden WTA Tour title

-She scored back-to-back wins at the WTA 1000-level against top-30 players Bianca Andreescu and Irina-Camelia Begu at Madrid and Rome.
-Then, in Rome, she defeated Taylor Townsend, the vanquisher of world No. 3, Jessica Pegula, by saving match points being a break down.
-With the win, she reached her maiden WTA 1000 fourth round, before losing to countrywoman and 22nd seed Zheng Qinwen.
+At the Madrid, Wang defeated 23rd seed Bianca Andreescu in the second round, but lost her next match to 11th seed Barbora Krejčíková.
+She reached the fourth round of a WTA 1000 event for the first time at the Italian Open, before losing to countrywoman and 22nd seed Zheng Qinwen.

 Wang won her maiden WTA Tour title in Guangzhou, defeating top seed Magda Linette in the final.

-She received a wildcard for her home tournament, the China Open.
-She also received a wildcard for the 2023 WTA Elite Trophy, partnering Xu Yifan.
+2024–25: WTA Tour final, back to top 150

-2024: Second career final
+She reached the final at the ATX Open, defeating top seed Anhelina Kalinina in the last four, but lost to fellow Chinese player Yuan Yue.

-She reached the final at the ATX Open, defeating top seed Anhelina Kalinina in the last four, but lost out on the title to fellow Chinese player Yuan Yue.
+She won the W75 2025 Lexington Open, her first title in two years.
+As a result, she re-entered the top 150 in the rankings on 11 August 2025.

-2025: Fall from top 100
+2026: Hiatus, major fourth round, back to top 100

-Disappointing results thus far have led Wang to drop out of the top 100 for the first time since 2021.
-Despite this, she was still able to win the Women's 2025 Lexington Open.
+Wang qualified for the main draw at the French Open and went on to make it through to the second week of a major event for the first time, at which point she lost to 18th seed Sorana Cîrstea.
+As a result, she returned to the top 100 on 8 June 2026, climbing 48 places.